Edit on GitHub

 Click to expand : Autorace Package Installation for an actual TurtleBot3

-The following instructions describes how to install packages and to calibrate camera.
+The following instructions describes how to install packages and to calibrate the camera for an actual TurtleBot3.

-1. Install AutoRace package on both Remote PC and SBC.
+1. Install AutoRace packages on both the Remote PC and SBC.

 $ cd ~/catkin_ws/src/